-Celebrate the native flora and employ some colour in your landscape.
-Although these types of flowers and plants will usually only thrive in hotter climates like in California, their appeal can be appreciated anywhere!
-The likes of the California Fuschia and California Wild Rose will be a great addition of colour as well as showing off the native beauty.
+Celebrate the native flora and employ some color in your landscape.
+Although these types of flowers and plants will usually only thrive in hotter climates like California, their appeal can be appreciated anywhere!
+The likes of the California Fuschia and California Wild Rose will be a great addition of color as well as showing off the native beauty.

 Corner Landscaping Ideas

 Be it your front yard, backyard or whatever little piece of space you are interested in landscaping, you can take full advantage of every inch.
 Don't just focus on the obvious areas that are immediately evident, make use of the corners and design some amazing corner landscapes.
 Here are some tips!

 The Perfect Pond